mrgian/felix/README.md

 # 🐈 Felix

-Felix is (not yet) an x86 operating system written completely from scratch in Rust and Assembly.
+Felix is (not yet) an x86 operating system.<br>
+It's **written completely from scratch** in Rust and Assembly and does't use any external dependecies.

 ![felix](https://user-images.githubusercontent.com/10211171/216172754-36cc3d1b-fad0-48da-9a58-0991be15c1b5.png)